 Once your accommodation is booked, the next step is to start thinking about packing.
 If there’s a few of you going on this trip, then preparing by making a list is essential.
 Over the course of a week, keep adding things to the list as you remember them and then double check it before starting the packing process.

-If you’re travelling with kids, the list is going to be much longer than if you’re just a couple.
+If you’re traveling with kids, the list is going to be much longer than if you’re just a couple.
 Bottles, nappies, spare change of clothes, travel booster seats – all essential items for a UK staycation.

 Train or car?